 There is growing pressure in RPGs to make games safe by scrubbing them of anything that might unsettle.
 Etiquette guides, content bans, table policing.
 Session 0 rituals.
 Relations between players are increasingly mediated by rules.
 The intention is good.
 The overwhelming majority of people does not want cruelty or humiliation.

-But if a game has no risk, it has no depth.
-If we forbid friction, we forbid growth.
-And when RPGs are reduced to sanitised bubbles, they stop being shared spaces and become just another form of retreat.
+And if a game has no risk, it has no depth.
+If we completely forbid friction, we may be forbidding growth.
+And when RPGs are reduced to sanitised bubbles, they stop being shared spaces and become just another form of retreat, an echo chamber.

 The more relations are regulated, the less natural they become.
 And no protocol ever solved the problems I have seen at the table.
 RPG culture loves to claim that conflicts vanish if expectations are aligned by forms, safety tools, or sessions 0.
-But most problems I have witnessed arose from breakdowns of relation that no checklist could predict.
+But most problems I have witnessed at the table arose from breakdowns of relation that no checklist could predict or prevent.
 No rule can replace civility and trust.

 Trust Over Rules